18F/pclob/_posts/public-forum-panelist-2019-01-30.md

 category: newsroom
 date: '2019-01-30'
 excerpt: >-
-  The Privacy and Civil Liberties Oversight Board has announced participants for its February 8, 2019 public forum, the first to be held by the Board since regaining a quorum late last year.
+  Privacy and Civil Liberties Oversight Board (PCLOB) Chairman Adam Klein and Board Members Edward Felten and Jane Nitze have released the following joint statement on the passing of Patricia Wald, who served as a Board Member from 2012-2017:
+layout: post
 links:
   - text: View File
-    url: /library/January 30 - PRIVACY AND CIVIL LIBERTIES OVERSIGHT BOARD PANELIST.pdf
+    url: /library/Board Statement on Judge Wald.pdf
 permalink: /newsroom/20190113.html
 title: >-
-  PRIVACY AND CIVIL LIBERTIES OVERSIGHT BOARD ANNOUNCES PANELISTS FOR UPCOMING PUBLIC FORUM
+  Board Releases Statement on the Passing of Former Board Member Patricia Wald.
 ---
 PRIVACY AND CIVIL LIBERTIES OVERSIGHT BOARD ANNOUNCES PANELISTS FOR UPCOMING PUBLIC FORUM